The phrase like shooting fish in a barrel is a simile that means something is easy to do.

 The Origin Of ‘Like Shooting Fish In a Barrel’

-Other factors to consider would be: How many fish are in the barrel, and what size are they?
-If a barrel is filled to the brim with big fish, it would be easy to hit them.
-On the other hand, if there’s only one tiny fish swimming around in there, that would be much more challenging.
-It’s hard to say what kind of circumstances the originator of this phrase had in mind.
+Other factors to consider would be: How many fish are in the barrel and what size are they?
+A barrel filled to the brim with large fish would make for easy targets.
+On the other hand, shooting one tiny fish would be far more challenging.
+Did the person who coined this phrase ever think of these sorts of questions?

-Anyways, let’s talk about how old this saying is.
-The earliest I could find it in print is from the Bunbury Herald newspaper, 1912:
+Anyways, as for how old this saying is, the earliest I could find it in print is from the Bunbury Herald newspaper, 1912:

 “Up to this time it had all been easy as shooting fish in a barrel; but after a while No. 9 would come pounding down from Huntington, and then I knew there would be several kinds of things to pay.”